 2) Check for forgotten subdomains:

 Subdomains can be taken over by a hacker with the help of external services.
 In 2014, the Detectify security researcher team discovered a serious attack vector which allowed one to take control over a subdomain due to DNS misconfigurations, and in a manner that is not noticeable to the domain owner.
-Thanks to this research, we automated tests to check for this called Domain Monitoring Service.
+Thanks to this research, we automated tests to check for this called Asset Monitoring.
 If you are not using our scanner, you can still remediate this manually by looking through all DNS-entries and removing all entries which are active and unused OR pointing to external cloud-based services which you do not use anymore.

 3) Weak Identity, Credential and Access Management: